 SIHP # -7578 consists of an twentieth century cultural layer and 16 associated features.
-SIHP # -7578 is assessed as significant under Hawai'i state significance criterion "d" (has yielded or may be likely to yield information important in prehistory or history) pursuant to HAR §13-284-6.
+SIHP # -7578 is assessed as significant under Hawai'i state significance criterion "d" (has yielded or may be likely to yield information important in prehistory or history) pursuant to HAR 13-284-6.
 This evaluation is based on the site's association with the urban expansion of Honolulu into Kaka'ako through a large land reclamation effort that involved the infilling of the low lying areas to create additional land surfaces to be utilized for industrial and residential expansion.
+Archaeologists documented the remnant coral pavement, horse burial, postmolds, trash pits, and fire pits associated with the twentieth century cultural layer.
+This data is sufficient to characterize the extant portions of the SIHP # -7578 cultural layer.
+It is recommended for monitoring only.

-SIHP # -7579 consists of a twentieth century fill deposit and 15 building foundations that are related to the Union Feed Company.
-SIHP # -7579 is assessed as significant under Hawai'i state significance criterion "d" (has yielded or may be likely to yield information important in prehistory or history) pursuant to HAR §13-284-6.
+SIHP # -7579 consists of a twentieth century fill layer and 15 building foundations that are related to the Union Feed Company.
+SIHP # -7579 is assessed as significant under Hawai'i state significance criterion "d" (has yielded or may be likely to yield information important in prehistory or history) pursuant to HAR 13-284-6.
 This evaluation is based on the site's association with the urban expansion of Honolulu into Kaka'ako through a large land reclamation effort that involved the infilling of the low lying areas to create additional land surfaces to be utilized for industrial and residential expansion.
+Archaeologists documented the remnants of the twentieth century fill layer and mapped the position of structural foundations associated with the Union Feed Company building.
+This data is sufficient to characterize the extant portions of the SIHP # -7579 cultural fill layer and its associated building foundations.
+Based on the interpolated boundaries of SIHP # -7579, it appears that approximately only 25 percent of the former property exists.
+Given that SIHP # -7579 lacks it original integrity and sufficient data has been collected from its extant portions, it is recommended for monitoring only.

 SIHP # -7580 consists of a pre- to post-Contact cultural layer with a historic burial cluster.
 SIHP # -7580 is assessed as significant under Hawai'i state significance criterion "d" (has yielded or may be likely to yield information important in prehistory or history) and criterion "e" (has cultural significance to an ethnic group, including, but not limited to, religious structures, burials, and traditional cultural properties) pursuant to HAR §13-284-6.
 This evaluation is based on the density of pit features observed within the cultural layer and the presence of a burial cluster.
-The cultural layer also illustrates the progression from pre-Contact traditional Hawaiian to early post-Contact western influenced settlement.
+The cultural layer also illustrates the diachronic change from pre-Contact traditional Hawaiian to early post-Contact western-influenced settlement.
+Given the historic property's information potential and the likelihood of encountering additional burials during ground disturbance activities, SIHP # -7580 is recommended for data recovery.